grunwaldlab/poppr/README.md

-[![Downloads from Rstudio mirror per month](http://cranlogs.r-pkg.org/badges/poppr)](http://www.r-pkg.org/pkg/poppr) [![Downloads from Rstudio mirror](http://cranlogs.r-pkg.org/badges/grand-total/poppr)](http://www.r-pkg.org/pkg/poppr) [![CRAN version](http://www.r-pkg.org/badges/version/poppr)](http://cran.r-project.org/package=poppr) [![Research software impact](http://depsy.org/api/package/cran/poppr/badge.svg)](http://depsy.org/package/r/poppr)
+[![Downloads from Rstudio mirror per month](http://cranlogs.r-pkg.org/badges/poppr)](http://www.r-pkg.org/pkg/poppr) [![Downloads from Rstudio mirror](http://cranlogs.r-pkg.org/badges/grand-total/poppr)](http://www.r-pkg.org/pkg/poppr) [![CRAN version](http://www.r-pkg.org/badges/version/poppr)](http://cran.r-project.org/package=poppr)

+Impact:
+[![Research software impact](http://depsy.org/api/package/cran/poppr/badge.svg)](http://depsy.org/package/r/poppr)

-## Welcome
+## What is *poppr*?

-Poppr is an R package designed for analysis of populations with mixed modes of sexual and clonal reproduction.
-It is built around the framework of [adegenet's](http://adegenet.r-forge.r-project.org/) genind object and offers the following implementations:
+*Poppr* is an R package designed for analysis of populations with mixed modes of sexual and clonal reproduction.
+It is built around the framework of [adegenet's](http://github.com/thibautjombart/adegenet/) genind and genlight objects and offers the following implementations:

 - clone censoring of populations at any of multiple levels of a hierarchy
 - convenient counting of multilocus genotypes and sub-setting of populations with multiple levels of hierarchy